rogerchamberlain/rogerchamberlain.github.io/ta-hours.md

 [//]: #  | C (2:30pm-4:00pm) | Urbauer 218, 216, 214<sup>1</sup>   |

 [//]: #  <sup>1</sup>
-On Wednesdays Ubauer 214 will be used for help while 216 and 218 will be used for assignment demos.
+On Wednesdays Urbauer 214 will be used for help while 216 and 218 will be used for assignment demos.